andll/bftd/README.md

 ## What is DAG-based consensus protocol?

-Within the **Proof-of-Stake** family, some BFT consensus protocols such as [HotStuff](https://arxiv.org/abs/1803.05069) are structured similarly to the traditional consensus protocols where leader proposes the list of transactions and multiphase message exchange is then used to commit the change.
+Within the **Proof-of-Stake** family, some BFT consensus protocols such as [HotStuff](https://arxiv.org/abs/1803.05069) are structured similar to the traditional consensus protocols where the leader proposes the list of transactions and multiphase message exchange is then used to commit the change.

 The newer family of Proof-of-Stake BFT consensus protocols are so called **DAG-based BFT consensus** protocols.
-DAG-based consensus protocols couple consensus with the data-dissemination, allowing everyone, not just current leader to share transactions in the process of reaching the consensus.
+DAG-based consensus protocols couple consensus with the data-dissemination which allows everyone (and not just the current leader) to share the transactions in the process of reaching the consensus.

 This combination of data dissemination and consensus is shown to allow very high throughput.
 The narwhal/bullshark, one of the earlier DAG-based consensus protocols, can achieve 100K TPS, but trade high TPS for a significantly increased latency.

-The newer protocols, such as Adelie protocol implemented in bftd however, combine extremely high throughput with the low latency of traditional  consensus protocols.
+The newer protocols, such as Adelie protocol implemented in bftd combine extremely high throughput with the low latency of traditional consensus protocols.

 # Where does the protocol name (Adelie) come from?